scolecite/mica-gd355/lectures/proj-parametric-design.md

 - build a visual system using parameters
 - map data to visual
-- test
+- test (w/new data)
-- adjust the rules, range
+- adjust the rules, range (make it adaptable, flexible)
 - repeat and iterate.
 - export